eWaterCycle/getting-started/book/intro.md

 After the forcing is generated the user can use different workflows, explained [here]().

 ### Youtube video of eWaterCycle 1.0 (currently 2.4)
+This video showcases the thought train behind eWaterCycle!
 [![Youtube video of eWaterCycle 1.0 (currently 2.4)](https://img.youtube.com/vi/eE75dtIJ1lk/0.jpg)](https://www.youtube.com/watch?v=eE75dtIJ1lk)

 ### How To Get On eWaterCycle